zyedidia/micro/runtime/help/colors.md

 * default: this is the simplest colorscheme.
 It uses 16 colors which are set by your terminal

+* zenburn: this is micro's default colorscheme because it looks very good and works in 256 color terminals.

 * solarized: this is the solarized colorscheme.
   You should have the solarized color palette in your terminal to use it.